seojinpark/DeepPool/README.md

 ## Data

 The CatsDogs dataset was downloaded from Kaggle [https://www.kaggle.com/competitions/dogs-vs-cats-redux-kernels-edition/data?select=train.zip].
 The images in the Train directory were split into training data and evaluation data.
-A CSV file was generated for both training and evaluation, containing the filepaths and labels.
+For each of these two new directories a CSV file was generated, containing the filepaths and labels for each image.

-In `deeppoolexample/main.py` you provide a filepath to a CSV file that contains a list of image-label pairs.
+When submitting your model to the cluster you provide a filepath to a CSV file that contains a list of image-label pairs.
 An example CSV file looks like the below
 ```
 /Data/catsDogs/train/dog.9636.jpg,1
 /Data/catsDogs/train/cat.3267.jpg,0